ArseniyShestakov/hamster/content/post/primehotplug.md

 echo 1 > /sys/bus/pci/rescan
 ```

-So far I did several VM restarts switching GPU between host and VM and it's looks solid.
-I didn't tested everything, but Unigine Valley on both Windows VM and Linux as well as few games work stable.
-Hope others will be able to reproduce it with different hardware.
+So far I've restarted the VM several times, switching the GPU between host and VM and it looks solid.
+I haven't tested everything, but Unigine Valley on both Windows VM and Linux as well as a few games are stable.
+I hope others will be able to reproduce it with different hardware.

-If you interested to see what hardware I use as well as QEMU configuration [you can find it on gist](https://gist.github.com/ArseniyShestakov/dc152d080c65ebaa6781).
-Since I just finish major upgrade VM still using BIOS, but, but once everything settle down I'll switch to use EFI/OVMF.
-For general information about GPU passthrough you can check [Alex Williamson blog](http://vfio.blogspot.com/) and [vfio-users mailing list](https://www.redhat.com/mailman/listinfo/vfio-users).
+If you're interested in seeing what hardware I use as well as my QEMU configuration you can find it on [you can find it on gist](https://gist.github.com/ArseniyShestakov/dc152d080c65ebaa6781).
+Since I just finished a major upgrade the VM is still using BIOS, but once everything settles down I'll switch to using EFI/OVMF.
+For general information about GPU passthroughs you can check [Alex Williamson blog](http://vfio.blogspot.com/) and the [vfio-users mailing list](https://www.redhat.com/mailman/listinfo/vfio-users).

+UPD1: Text patch by TGiFallen applied.